PermafrostDiscoveryGateway/IW-Network-Extraction/README.md

 # IW-Network-Extraction
-Extracting the network of troughs surrounding ice wedges detected by the MAPLE workflow using a simple geospatial vector data processing workflow.
-This code accompanies the commentary submitted to Nature, "The Capillaries of the Arctic Tundra" (Liljedahl, A., Witharana, C., and Manos, E., 2024)
+This repo contains the accompanying code for the manuscript published in Nature Water (Liljedahl, A.K., Witharana, C., and Manos, E., 2024.
+The Capillaries of the Arctic Tundra.
+Nature Water xxxxxxx).

 Given a folder containing polygon shapefiles of IWPs detected from Maxar satellite imagery using a Mask RCNN-based deep learning pipeline (one IWP shapefile for each Maxar satellite image), the code follows a series of basic geospatial operations performed upon the polygon geometries:

 **(1)** Adopting the methodology from _Ulrich, Mathias, et al. "Quantifying wedge‐ice volumes in Yedoma and thermokarst basin deposits."
 Permafrost and Periglacial Processes 25.3 (2014): 151-161_, we apply a buffer that represents widths at the top of ice wedges around each IWP.
 A buffer width of 5 meters was chosen, since this allowed buffers of adjacent polygons to overlap.
 Realistically this is needed, since the same ice-wedge would be repsonsible for forming two very close IWPs.
 With a buffer width too small, this step would create two buffers that do not touch, indicating the presence of two ice-wedge polgyons between adjacent polygons.
 These buffers are then converted to raster format in order to perform skeletonization, which is an image processing technique.